Digitising NAPLAN: The transformation of Australia’s national assessment program.

 “Just as importantly, there are plenty of students who, for various reasons, might not answer a single question on a pen-and-paper test, or they might answer just one or two.
 The adaptive test engages them far more than pen and paper and boosts their confidence by directing them into an easier set of questions if that’s what their responses indicate.”

-Transitioning NAPLAN online presented the challenge of what to do in the event of a temporary loss of internet services.
-Anyone who has neglected to switch on autosaving of a Microsoft Word document on a personal computer can relate to the stress of losing unsaved work.
-However, loss of work is unimaginable within such an important national assessment event as NAPLAN.
-Therefore, Janison, on behalf of ESA, prioritised test recoverability in architecting the NAPLAN Online solution.
-This meant introducing protocols for auto-saving students’ test responses offline at high frequency – approximately every 30 seconds – so that only seconds of work would be missing in the event of an internet dropout, if any at all.
+Anyone who has neglected to switch on autosaving of a Microsoft Word document can relate to the stress of losing unsaved work.
+However, loss of work is unimaginable for an important national assessment event like NAPLAN.
+Therefore Janison, on behalf of ESA, made test recoverability their number one priority when architecting the NAPLAN Online solution.
+This meant adding protocols for auto-saving students’ test responses offline every roughly 30 seconds, so that in the event of an internet dropout, only seconds of work would be lost (if any at all).

 Meanwhile, other schools in more remote parts of Australia suffer from a near-permanent lack of internet connectivity.
-So being able to develop the low bandwidth solution for them was also an important part of the data-loss prevention effort.
+So being able to develop the low bandwidth solution for these school was crucial.

-In such a situation, Janison’s ‘low and no bandwidth’ test player continues to run students’ exams even if the school’s internet or network connection drops, and then will sync back after the test when the network connection can be restored, all whilst securely storing the encrypted test data to assure its validity.
-It gives the student an uninterrupted, distraction-free experience no matter the connectivity.
+In such a situation, Janison’s ‘low and no bandwidth’ test player continues to run students’ exams even if the school’s internet or network connection drops.
+When the connection restores, the tests data then uploads and syncs with the system, having been securely stored in their browser.
+This crucial feature gives students an uninterrupted, distraction-free experience no matter their connectivity – no freezing.
 As such it not only protects schools against data loss but fosters equity, providing a level playing field for test-takers in rural and regional areas which have less dependable internet coverage.

 “Somebody might dig up the internet pipe that supplies a whole lot of schools by accident, or there could be outages from various providers at different times, causing computers to drop off their local Wi-Fi network and reconnect later in time.
 So because there was an understanding that this could be the case, the system was designed to upload information every 30 seconds.
 Should something go wrong, you lose no more than 30 seconds of students’ work,” says Smith.
 “Students can pick up where they left off.”

-This provision would become a significant driver of equitable education in lower or patchy connectivity areas, enabling them to benefit from a digital test solution.
+This feature would become a significant driver of equitable education in lower or patchy connectivity areas, enabling them to benefit from a digital test solution.

 User-centred functionality that caters to almost all devices

-Rigorous field research and testing were key to user centricity, increasing the odds of successful adoption.
-Aspects of the digital test delivery prototype as it progressed worked well on paper but not in reality.
-Therefore, it was important for the NAPLAN Online team to visit schools with non-standard environments physically.
+Rigorous field research and testing were key to creating a usable NAPLAN testing system, which increased the odds of it being successfully adopted.
+As it progressed, the digital test delivery prototype worked well on paper, but unfortunately not in reality.
+Therefore, it was important for the NAPLAN Online team to visit schools with non-standard environments to understand their needs.

 Visits like these ensured that Smith and the team could put their heads together to develop the right combination of flexibility, processes and system functionality to make remote test-taking viable for everyone.
 This includes the solution being device-agnostic, supporting a wide range of device types and operating systems.